ZacLanghorne/BeenTo/README.md

 A React application for tracking and visualising countries you've visited.

-I built to learn JavaScript and the React framework.
+I built this app to learn JavaScript and the React framework.